 The night is far spent, the day is at hand.
 Therefore let us cast off the works of darkness, and let us put on the armor of light.
 Let us walk properly, as in the day, not in revelry and drunkenness, not in lewdness and lust, not in strife and envy.
 But put on the Lord Jesus Christ, and make no provision for the flesh, to fulfill its lusts.

 A very popular motivational tool in our current culture is the vision board.
-That is a place where one places pictures, words and other items which tell the story of where one wants to go.
+That is a place where one places pictures, words, and other items that tell the story of where one wants to go.
 The purpose of the vision board is to take one’s vision of the future, perhaps a five-year plan, and make a physical representation of it that can be seen and touched today.
 It serves as a constant reminder of what can be possible if the creator of the board concentrates on taking steps to make that vision a reality.
-Although that desired result has not yet manifest, one is to live as if it has.
+Although that desired result has not yet come, one is to live as if it has.
 Instead of thinking “I will be an artist”, the thought should be “I am an artist.”
 That is the same way our Father wants us to live in this dark world.

 I am the first to say that I am guilty of proclaiming how much I cannot wait for Jesus Christ to return and give me perfect peace.
-My problems, struggles and frustrations will be gone on that day.
+My problems, struggles, and frustrations will be gone on that day.
 In saying that, I fail to realize that I can have that kind of peace now.
-The same goes for every negative emotion or circumstance which tries to distract us from God’s light.
+The same goes for every negative emotion or circumstance that tries to distract us from God’s light.
 We do not have to live with them.
-The world may not be perfect today, but we already have received everything we need to reside in the presence of the Lord right now and reap every benefit that comes from being in that place.
+The world might not be perfect today, but we already have received everything we need to reside in the presence of the Lord right now and reap every benefit that comes from being in that place.
 Father, give us the foresight and the wisdom to live through this present evil age as if we are living in the complete fulfillment of the day of the Lord.